Copyright for lecturers and learning technologists

 - Library Services to make a digital copy of a journal article or a book chapter, that is part of the Library's collection, available to students on your VLE

-The licence does not include permission to make copies available on the internet.
+The licence does not include permission to make copies publicly available on the internet.

 To check if a book or journal title is covered by the licence use the CLA’s Check permissions tool.